-Salix enables public sector organisations across England, Scotland, Wales and Northern Ireland to take a lead in tackling climate change by increasing their energy efficiency.
-Salix provides 100% interest-free capital for the public sector to reduce their energy costs by enabling the installation of modern, energy efficient technologies and replacing dated, inefficient technologies.
+Salix enables public sector organisations across England, Scotland and Wales to take a lead in tackling climate change by increasing their energy efficiency.
+Salix provides 100% interest-free capital for the public sector to reduce their energy costs by enabling the installation of modern, energy-efficient technologies and replacing dated inefficient technologies.

-Energy efficient technology cuts carbon emissions and reduces energy bills.
+Energy-efficient technology cuts carbon emissions and reduces energy bills.
 However, upfront capital is a common barrier for public sector organisations seeking solutions that cut their energy consumption.
-Salix, a not-for-profit organisation funded by Business, Energy and Industrial Strategy, the Department for Education, the Welsh Government, the Scottish Government and Higher Education Funding Council for England, removes this barrier by making this capital accessible to the public sector.

-To date, Salix has funded over 14,400 projects with 1,460 public sector bodies, valued at £462.9 million.
-This is estimated to have saved the public sector over £116 million annually.
-This is estimated to reduce public sector carbon dioxide emissions by 613,793 tonnes annually.
+As of March 2020, Salix has funded over 18,700 projects with over 3,100 public sector bodies, valued at £971 million.
+This is estimated to save the public sector over £203 million and reduce public sector carbon dioxide emissions by 867,000 tonnes annually.

 Salix also facilitates knowledge sharing through quarterly regional meetings, technical workshops and project case studies.
-There is an extensive knowledge and enthusiasm for energy efficiency within the public sector, and enabling the sharing of this knowledge between organisations helps support our clients in delivering long term, cost effective savings.
+There is extensive knowledge and enthusiasm for energy efficiency within the public sector, and enabling the sharing of this knowledge between organisations helps support our clients in delivering long term, cost-effective savings.

-Over 120 technology types are supported by the funding programmes, some of which include building energy management systems, cavity wall insulation, combined heat and power systems, evaporative cooling, heat recovery systems, LED lighting, lighting controls, loft insulation, pipework insulation, server virtualisation, T5 lighting and Variable speed drives.
+Over 100 technology types are supported by the funding programmes, some of which include building energy management systems, cavity wall insulation, combined heat and power systems, evaporative cooling, heat recovery systems, LED lighting, lighting controls, loft insulation, pipework insulation, server virtualisation and variable speed drives.